 The Network brings together a wide range of representatives from the health, settlement and community sectors who actively participate in the projects and initiatives of the Network.
 This work builds on the many activities and programs around the state, past and current, to support refugee health and wellbeing.

 This website provides information on refugee health, relevant services, resources, protocols and training opportunities.

-The Victorian Refugee Health Network focuses on a number of key project areas, including: asylum seeker health, maternal and child health, maternity, sexual and reproductive health, language services and interpreters, oral health, primary care and access to specialist services, and resource development.
+The Victorian Refugee Health Network focuses on a number of key project areas, including: asylum seeker health, maternity and maternal and child health, language services and interpreters, immunisation, oral health, disability, primary care and access to specialist services, and resource development.
 Visit the Work of the Network page for details.

 In 2018 Victorian Refugee Health Network restructured to be better able to monitor and respond to issues arising, increase transparency of processes and provide greater opportunities for participation in Network activities.
 Central to the new structure are three large half day Network meetings per year.
 An executive oversee the functioning of the network, and draw on input from Network participants to refine, endorse and monitor the Network’s strategic plan and work plan.
 Download more information about the Victorian Refugee Health Network restructure.

 The Victorian Refugee Health Network reiterates it’s auspicing agency’s acknowledgement of country:

 The primary locations of the Victorian Foundation for Survivors of Torture Inc., Brunswick, Dallas, Dandenong, Sunshine, and our outpost location in Ringwood, are on the traditional lands of the Kulin nation.
 In keeping with Foundation House’s aspiration to heal individuals and communities we recognise the loss of land, children, language, lore and spiritual and physical wellbeing of the people of the Kulin nation and other Indigenous Victorians due to the impact of colonisation.